dungphung411/HouseLocation/readme.md

 You can see the pipeline step in the Jenkinsfile <br>

 <br>
-IMPORTANT: Jenkinsfile is designed for linux system. if you using a Window jenkins, consider check each steps an replace, delete some of the linux code ( example: change 'sh' to 'bat')
+IMPORTANT: Jenkinsfile is designed for linux system.
+If you using a Window jenkins, consider check each steps an replace, delete some of the linux code ( example: change 'sh' to 'bat', remove 'sudo')